Texas Medical Radiologic Technologist License Renewal Requirements 2026

 - Submit lawful presence documentation if required

-- Pay the $94 renewal fee (credit card or electronic check)
+- Pay the renewal fee shown in the summary table above (credit card or electronic check)

 - After processing, your e-permit will be available in your My TMB account within approximately 2 business days